AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 While [field collapse](#field-collapse) is about combining multiple properties into a single semantic element, element grouping is about concatenating multiple semantic elements into a single cell.
 This is particularly helpful for use cases where the author should be restricted in the type and number of elements that they can create.

-For example, the author should only create a subtitle, title, and a single paragraph description combined with a maximum of two call-to-action buttons.
+For example, a teaser component may allow the author to only create a subtitle, title, and a single paragraph description combined with a maximum of two call-to-action buttons.
 Grouping these elements together yields a semantic markup that can be styled without further action.

+Element grouping uses a naming convention, where the group name is separated from each property in the group by an underscore.
+Field collapse of the properties in a group works as previously described.

 ##### Data {#data-grouping}